Share This With Your Physician! 11 Steps to Prescribing and Using ADHD Medication Effectively

 No test can predict what dose will give a patient the optimal level of benefits with no side effects.
 Every patient’s dose is determined by trial and error.

 Genetic testing to measure alleles that metabolize a medication cannot predict the dose a person will need.
-Many pediatricians are trained to give a certain number of milligrams per kilogram of a patient’s weight, but there is no evidence that dose is affected by weight, age, gender, scale scores, or severity of impairment.
+Many pediatricians are trained to give a certain number of milligrams per kilogram of a patient’s body mass, but there is no evidence that dose is affected by size, age, gender, scale scores, or severity of impairment.

 Here is what does determine dose: